Broadband speeds: A guide for consumers to the new Code of Practice

 5. Giving information on websites

 Many ISPs have a ‘fair use’ policy which may mean you can only use your service within certain limits.
-Others may also take steps to manage the highs and lows of ‘traffic’ on their networks.
+Others may also take steps to manage the highs and lows of ‘traffic’ on their networks (called ‘traffic management’ policies).

-If they do, the Code says that they should explain their rules clearly on their website, in an obvious place (such as in ‘Frequently Asked Questions’).
+If they do, the Code says that they should explain their rules clearly when you buy the service, and on their website.
 They should where possible, help you to measure your usage, and email you details of any penalties for going over your limit.

 Signing up is one thing, but ISPs must then apply the Code in everything they do.
-We’re going to monitor this by carrying out mystery shopping.
-When we ask, we also expect ISPs to give us written evidence that they’re following the Code, promptly and fully.
+Ofcom monitors this by carrying out mystery shopping.

 8. Customers and the Code

-The ISPs who have signed up to the Code of Practice are listed below.
-The Code of Practice came into operation on 5th December 2008.
+The ISPs who have signed up to the current Code of Practice (version 2.0) are listed below here LINK.

 And a list of frequently asked questions about broadband speeds can be found here: http://stakeholders.ofcom.org.uk/telecoms/codes-of-practice/broadband-speeds-cop/faqs/.